scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 \end{bmatrix}
 $$

 When we calculate the eigenvalues for this point we obtain $i\sqrt{\alpha \times \delta}$ and $-i\sqrt{\alpha \times \delta}$.
 Here the $i$ indicates the imaginary number $\sqrt{-1}$.
 That's a little strange, so how do we interpret this?
-Well, it turns out that imaginary numbers in the eigenvalues indicate oscillations in the phase planes, thus this results means we have oscillations around the point of equilibrium.
-Since we have no real component in the eigenvalues, there is neither attraction towards the point of equilibrium or repulsion away from it so we have a stable oscillation around the equilibrium.
+Imaginary numbers in the eigenvalues indicate oscillations in the phase planes, thus this result means we have oscillations around the point of equilibrium.
+Since we have no real component in the eigenvalues, there is neither attraction towards the point of equilibrium or repulsion away from it, so we have a stable oscillation around the equilibrium.

-Of course we already knew that from our simulations, but this stability analysis allows us to mathematically determine this relationship, a capability that is a very powerful tool.
-The following table summarizes the different types of eigenvalues that can be found for a system with two state variables and their associated stabilities.
+Of course we already knew that from our simulations, but this stability analysis allows us to mathematically determine this relationship.
+You can see this is a very powerful tool.
+The following table summarizes the types of eigenvalues that can be found for a system with two state variables and their associated stabilities.

 Real Parts | Imaginary Part? | Stability
 ---|---|---